chi-rb/chi-cloud/README.md

 ```
 cloud app init path_to/awesome/new_app
 ```
-This will generate a Rails v6 app
+This will generate a Rails app from the current stable Rails branch.

 A Cloud deployment can be added to an existing Rails app by navigating to the root directory and running:
 ```
 cloud app init
 ```
-This will leave the existing application as it is but adds a `cloud` directory that will contain the required configuration.
+This will leave the existing application as it is but adds a `cloud` directory, that will contain the required configuration.

-NB: If using macOS Catalina see Known Issues below.
+NB: If using macOS Catalina see `Known Issues` below.

 ## How to manage a cloud?